vegaprotocol/documentation/docs/tutorials/building_a_bot/streaming-data.md

         ws.run_forever(dispatcher=rel, reconnect=5)
 ```

-This client automatically handles connection management and allows us to pass in an `on_message` handler which we can use to call a function every time a message is received.
-The messages will generally be received as a string, so our `on_message` function converts that string to a JSON (as we know that the server will be sending JSON objects) and then calls a custom function.
-We will use this custom function to save the data within our storage object next.
+This client automatically handles connection management and allows us to pass in an `on_message` handler which can be used to call a function every time a message is received.
+The messages will generally be received as a string, so the `on_message` function converts that string to a JSON (as we know that the server will be sending JSON objects) and then calls a custom function.
+Use this custom function to save the data within the storage object:

 ```python
     def _on_message(